Online Counselling simply means connecting with a therapist via a computer, tablet or smart phone, using voice, video, email or messaging.

 I have been working successfully in an ‘online’ capacity for around a decade.
 And although I know it can feel strange to change the way you participate in therapy, I would like to let you know that many people who have tried online counselling have been surprised by how ‘supported’ and ‘comfortable’ they have felt during sessions.

-I offer online counselling sessions via a video link, such as Zoom or Skype.
+I offer online counselling sessions via a video link, such as Zoom or Google meet.
 You will need a stable, high speed internet connection for this to be effective.
-And I recommend wearing headphones during sessions to aid with sound quality.
+And I recommend wearing headphones during sessions to aid with sound quality and limit feedback.
 You can decide whether you wish to connect with or without video.

-Accessing counselling via the messaging element of Skype is an alternative method of contact and works well for those who feel at home using messaging apps.
+Accessing counselling via the messaging is an alternative method of contact and works well for those who feel at home using messaging apps.

 I also offer email based sessions – Email based session are structured, they are good for those who are able to communicate well through the written word, and for people who are good at managing their time and responses.
 People who access therapy through email tend to work unsocial hours, have restraints on their time, have a weak or interrupted internet signal, are unable to access counselling any other way.